cam-bowen/board-game-tracker/readme.md

 HOW TO START THE APP
 ====

 0. [NOTE]I do have the dockerfile but the docker file does not work.
 I attempted it, I got close, but I even had trouble getting mariadb set up on my system.
-The container and build keep competitng with ports, at least that wnat I believe what is going on...
+The container and build keep competitng with ports, at least thats what I believe is going on...

 1. create a user named "root" with the password "password" with mysql/mariadb.